-“This course has enabled better (more current) management of pneumonia, GIB, Stroke, Delirium, VTE, IBD, Sepsis, and ACS.”
+“This course has enabled better (more current) management of pneumonia, GIB, Stroke, Delirium, VTE, Sepsis, and ACS.”

 “I have updated my ‘go-to’ teaching articles and several treatment strategies.
 This course helped me understand the ‘why’ behind some of the more recent changes in treatment plans.”